withastro/roadmap/proposals/0046-astro-env.md

 } satisfies AstroIntegration
 ```

-## Static variables
+## Public variables

-Static variables are checked at some point between `astro:config:setup` and `astro:server:setup`.
+Public variables are checked at some point between `astro:config:setup` and `astro:server:setup`.
 Since we don't/won't support many data structures, custom validators are used for the validation.
-They will also be used for dynamic variables at runtime.
+They will also be used for secret variables at runtime.

 Some names must be reserved, like `SSR` to avoid conflicts with `import.meta.env.SSR`.

-Two virtual modules will be generated, `astro:env/static/public` and `astro:env/static/private`:
+The virtual modules will be generated, `astro:env/static/public` and `astro:env/static/private`:

 ### Public